iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> Ok stop giving me this ad I don't go outside<br> :date: __2021-03-13 22:31:14__

+> I have this app on both my phone and my works phone.
+I've been in contact with 5 people who have had covid .
+5 of them gave my details as being close contact .
+I have my works phone and personal phone on me at all times.
+Yet not once did I get anything from track trace alerting me of my contact with covid.
+I did isolate and contacted people I was with to be vigilante of any symptoms.
+I didn't have any but i still isolated to protect others.
+Which is clearly not what this app is doing at all.<br> :date: __2021-03-11 22:05:24__

+> Waste of tax payers money had this app downloaded from day 1 had to manually update the app a few months back.
+How long was I using an outdated app dont waste time downloading this lie of an app<br> :date: __2021-03-09 17:45:07__

 > Had covid but no code given to make others aware from track and trace.
 Makes app useless.
 All it is is an app to monitor what your doing and when.<br> :date: __2021-03-06 00:52:40__